 This is a guest post from Mira and Jayson Calton of Calton Nutrition.
-As many of you know, I’ve written extensively on the seasonality of eating, and the fractal nature of early human existence.
-In this guest post, the Caltons share a few of their own insights and discoveries on seasonal eating patterns, and provide a new perspective on weight loss plateaus.
+As many of you know, I’ve written before on the seasonality of eating, and the fractal nature of early human existence.
+In this guest post, the Caltons share a few of their own insights and discoveries on seasonal eating patterns, plus provide a new perspective on weight loss plateaus.
 Enter the Caltons…

 “Whoever wishes to investigate medicine properly should proceed thus: in the first place to consider the seasons of the year.”